Glagan/MyMangaDex/README.md

   * Highlight if last_read or last_open
 * Manga page:
   * offset
-  * button to add manga to reading list
+  * button to add manga to reading list/plan to read
   * add mal link if there isn't on the page
-* chapter page:
+* Modal to directly edit all informations of a manga
-  * add manga to reading list if not in (with start date)
+* Display more information and better interface on manga page

 ## Legacy code
 Optionnal way to fetch manga and chapter info on chapter page: